The online fellowship and grant administration (OFA) system is now open for applications.

 Peer reviewers in this program are asked to evaluate all eligible proposals on the following five criteria:

-- The project’s capacity to widen engagement with and extend the use of digital scholarship throughout the academy.
+- The project’s capacity to extend the franchise of digital scholarship throughout the academy.

 - The feasibility of extension and renewal plans.

 - The project’s intellectual, technological, and institutional sustainability.

 - The project’s intellectual scalability.
 Will it engage the scholarly field it concerns in a significant way?

 - The project’s articulation with local infrastructure at the institution(s) at which the project and teams will be based.

 Applications must be submitted online and must contain the following components:

 Project Narrative, 10-pages, double-spaced.
 The narrative must include the following sections:

 - Project History and Impact: This section should provide a history of work on the project to date, and some measurement of the project’s current impact among target user communities (such as user metrics, reviews of past work, convenings of advisors to prepare the project for extension, etc.).
 Proposals will be evaluated relative to the technical requirements for completing a successful research project; evidence of significant preliminary work already completed; and the comparative advantage of the proposed project as measured against other related or similar projects.
 Projects in the start-up phase or relatively early stages of deployment are not eligible for these grants.